 But once you get to visit and hear the stories from the guides, you realize that it’s so much more than a block of ice.

-It has volcanoes and caves inside, glacier formations that are thousands of years old, and it’s existance is of sheer importance.
+It has volcanoes and caves inside, glacier formations that are thousands of years old, and its existence is of huge importance to the ecosystem.

 What’s the Best Season to Go Glacier Walking?